AISI 316 Stainless Steel Properties, SS 316 Grade Density, Composition, Yield Strength, Thermal Conductivity

-ASTM AISI 316 stainless steel (UNS S31600) is one of the most widely used austenitic stainless steels.
-Due to the addition of Molybdenum (Mo), SS316 has a great improvement in corrosion resistance and certain properties.
+AISI 316 stainless steel (UNS S31600) is the second most commonly used austenitic stainless steel.
+Due to the addition of Molybdenum (Mo), SS 316 has a great improvement in corrosion resistance and certain properties compared to SS304.

 ASTM SAE AISI 316 stainless steel data sheet and specification are listed in the table below, including chemical composition and properties.